AnnaAGubareva/SQL-Project-Anna-Gubareva/cleaning_data.md

 GROUP BY "SKU"
 HAVING COUNT("SKU") > 1;

---2) set SKU column as primary key
+--2) set SKU column as primary key---

 ALTER TABLE IF EXISTS public."Products"
     ALTER COLUMN "SKU" SET NOT NULL;
 ALTER TABLE IF EXISTS public."Products"
     ADD PRIMARY KEY ("SKU");

---3)  check data for SKU which does not contain 'GG' in the name
+--3)  check data for SKU which does not contain 'GG' in the name---

 SELECT *
 FROM PUBLIC."Products"